RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Section 18 – Misleading or deceptive conduct
       - 1) A person must not, in trade or commerce, engage in conduct that is misleading or deceptive or is likely to mislead or deceive.
     - Plaintiff must prove:
-      - 1. Defendant engaged in ‘misleading or deceptive’ ‘conduct’.
+      - 1. Defendant engaged in 'misleading or deceptive' 'conduct'.
-      - 2. While in ‘trade or commerce’.
+      - 2. While in 'trade or commerce'.
 - MISLEADING OR DECEPTIVE CONDUCT
   - CONDUCT
     - Australian Consumer Law Section 2 – Definitions